 Crispy on the edges and soft on the inside…there’s one big secret when it comes to getting latke consistency perfection.

-Latkes may the simplest dish out there.
+Latkes may be the simplest dish out there.
 It’s just plain potatoes, eggs, and oil.
 No, you don’t need flour.
 Flour just makes a gummier latke.
-And you don’t need onion (although I’m not anti-onion, so feel free to go ahead and add ½ grated onion if you like).
+And you don’t need onion (although I’m not anti-onion, so feel free to go ahead and add ½ a grated onion if you like).

 So why, if they’re so basic, do everyone’s latkes come out different?